lrq3000/pyFileFixity/README.rst

 implementation is used by default, but it can be useful if you want to encode big datasets of several hundred of GB.

-If you want to build it the C/Cython implementation, do the following:
+If you want to build the C/Cython implementation, do the following:

 1- Install a C compiler for your platform.
 On Linux, gcc should already be installed.
 On Windows, you need to use the Visual Studio C compiler